portrik/SIT_Public/README.md

 # Hello there!

-This is a public repository of my school projects at CTU FEL
+This is a public repository of my school projects at CTU FEE

 ## List of projects hosted here